-But another thing is ... we millennials are less mindful of this compared to our older counterparts.
-According to CBS, in a survey of 1,800 American adults, 75 percent of us ages 18 to 34 admitted to venturing out while sick, compared to only 56 percent of the older demographic.
+It's hard to stay in when you're sick, but you should absolutely give your body the time it needs to recuperate — for your own sake and everyone else's.
+According to CBS, in a survey of 1,800 American adults, 75% of people ages 18 to 34 admitted to venturing out while sick, compared to only 56% of the older demographic.
 This, unfortunately, puts not only yourself at risk, but everyone you come into contact with.

 So how long will it take you to get over the flu, then?
-According to Web MD, how quickly you recover from illness depends on how healthy you are, so hopefully you've been getting plenty of sleep and respecting your body's signals even before the flu hit.
-In general, healthy people should get over a cold completely in seven to ten days.
-Flu symptoms should completely go away after about five days, but it's actually pretty common to feel weak a few days longer.
+According to Web MD, how quickly you recover from the flu depends on how healthy you are, so hopefully you've been getting plenty of sleep and respecting your body's signals even before the flu hit.
+In general, healthy people should get over a cold completely in seven to 10 days.
+Flu symptoms, meanwhile, should completely go away after about five days, but it's actually pretty common to feel weak a few days longer.
 Just don't strain yourself, or you'll be in off-on recovery mode for far longer than you anticipated.
 If your symptoms persist and it's been one to two weeks, let your doctor know.

 The scary sitch is if your health is already compromised, these viruses can develop into high risk illnesses that are much worse than the flu, like pneumonia or inflammation.
 And you're not the only one at risk — even if you feel up to going to work, you're still possibly spreading the flu not just to your healthier friends and coworkers, but to people it may hit a lot harder, like the young, the elderly, pregnant women, and people with preexisting conditions that weaken their immune systems.